 These three domains are generated when you get an add-on domain:

 When your visitors check out your add-on site, they will only see addondomain.com.
 For all your viewers know, addondomain.com is the only website, and domain.com/addondomain, for instance, doesn't exist.
 As far as your site users are concerned, your add-on domain is the primary domain.

 Now that we've covered a fair amount of domain name fundamentals, who's ready for another hearty dose of philosophical reflection?
 What's that?
 A unanimous and enthusiastic "I am" from the entire audience?
 It's time to drive this blog post home, folks.

 The boundless realm that we call cyberspace can seem like a cold place sometimes.
-DNS, domain names, subdomains, addon domains, and everything in between do, however, seem to turn potential chaos into harmony within this ubiquitous space.
+However, DNS, domain names, subdomains, add-on domains, and everything in-between do seem to turn potential chaos into harmony within this ubiquitous space.
 Something about harmony makes the internet a little warmer.

-After all, the internet has provided homes for each of our treasured websites, and it has irrefutably transformed the world in a monumental way.
+After all, the internet has provided homes for each of our treasured websites, and it has irrefutably monumentally transformed the world.
 The World Wide Web has, in a sense, become our home in this day and age, and there truly is no place like home.